-The IAH Honors Carolina Collaboration Grant—with the generous support of the William C. Friday Leadership Fund—are proud to offer an exciting opportunity for Honors Carolina students to assist fellows in their current research projects.
-The student will contribute 8–10 hours per week during one semester to support the project.
+The Institute for the Arts and Humanities and Honors Carolina—with the generous support of the William C. Friday Leadership Fund—are proud to offer an exciting opportunity for undergraduate students to assist former IAH Faculty Fellows in their current research projects.
+Students will also acquire fundamental skills in conducting graduate-level research in the arts and humanities.

-Eligibility: This opportunity is for Honors Carolina students and for IAH Faculty Fellows or Academic Leadership Program Fellows.
-Student and fellow need to submit a joint application.
+Eligibility: This opportunity is for undergraduate students and for IAH Faculty Fellows.
+Student and Fellow need to submit a joint application.
 Preference will be given to faculty/student pairings that have not previously worked together on funded research projects.
 Interdisciplinary projects are highly encouraged.

 Amount: Students receive a $2,000 stipend.